arielgk/arielgk/README.md

 ### What am I Learning now?
+- Advanced patterns for game development using Unity and C#.
-- Building complex apps with swift.
+- Building complex apps with React Native and utilizing Go as a backend.
-- Creating 3d content with react for webs and apps.
+- Creating 3D content with React for websites and apps.
-- Complex animations for the web using threejs , gsap and similar libraries.
+- Implementing complex web animations using three.js, GSAP, and similar libraries.
-- ML content generation with TensorFlow.
+- Experimenting with depth parallax content generation using TensorFlow and integrating it into mobile apps.

 [//]: # (![]&#40;https://img.shields.io/badge/Kotlin-informational?style=flat&logo=kotlin&logoColor=black&color=edb879&#41;)